 We have assembled a powerful team of the UK’s leading solicitors and barristers reinforced with the financial resources and tested expertise of American class action lawyers to ensure that your case is aggressively litigated against Bayer.

 We are passionate about winning this group action!
 Pogust Goodhead’s American partners currently represent over 1,500 women in the United States who have received Essure implants and have already won over $1 billion of compensation for consumers in similar cases.

 We operate on a no-win, no-fee basis, and unlike other law firms, we cap our fees and aim to secure the maximum compensation owed to you for your pain and suffering and financial losses.
 We do everything for you and make your claim simple.

-Join together with thousands of other determined women in the UK and hold Essure’s manufacturer to account!
+Join together with thousands of other determined women and hold Essure’s manufacturer to account!

 We have litigated thousands of similar cases in the USA and have secured compensation for our clients for the following:

 We are committed to achieving the same levels of maximum compensation for your claim.

 Currently in the US, Bayer is facing over 16,000 lawsuits filed by women who experienced injuries and complications from Essure implants.
 Despite 30,000 patients reporting problems about Essure to the FDA, the pharmaceutical company is staunchly defending itself against allegations that it intentionally misled women and actively concealed negative reports about the device from the FDA.

 While Bayer voluntarily withdrew sales of Essure from the UK market in September 2017, neither it nor the Medicines and Healthcare Products Regulatory Agency (MHRA) has issued a recall of the device.
 Sadly, this means more women can receive an Essure implant from already sold stock.